open-mmlab/mmselfsup/docs/en/advanced_guides/transforms.md

 More examples can be found in [imagenet_mocov1.py](https://github.com/open-mmlab/mmselfsup/blob/1.x/configs/selfsup/_base_/datasets/imagenet_mocov1.py), [imagenet_mocov2.py](https://github.com/open-mmlab/mmselfsup/blob/1.x/configs/selfsup/_base_/datasets/imagenet_mocov2.py) and [imagenet_swav_mcrop-2-6.py](https://github.com/open-mmlab/mmselfsup/blob/1.x/configs/selfsup/_base_/datasets/imagenet_swav_mcrop-2-6.py) etc.

 ## Introduction of `PackSelfSupInputs`
-We build a class named [`PackSelfSupInputs`](mmselfsup.datasets.transforms.PackSelfSupInputs) to pack data into a format compatible with the inputs of the algorithm.
+We build a class named [`PackSelfSupInputs`](mmselfsup.datasets.transforms.PackSelfSupInputs) to pack data into a format compatible with the inputs of an algorithm.
 This transform is usually put at the end of the pipeline like:
 ```python
 train_pipeline = [